 Post a pilot project in the year 2017, the ministry has now taken the following steps to expand the Green Skill Development Programme:

 - Increasing the budget allocation for ENVIS in budget 2018-19 by 33%.
-Out of this, the training courses under Green Skill Development Programme will be funded.
+Out of this, the training courses under the Green Skill Development Programme will be funded.

 - The targets for training have been increased.
 A total of 5 lakh 60 thousand people will be imparted training between 2018-19 and 2020-21.

 - 35 courses including pollution monitoring (air/water/noise/soil), effluent treatment plant operation, forest management, water budgeting etc have been recognised by the government.